Skip Navigation LinksTitle-V-Executive-Summary

 MCAH Priorities

-How Title V Funds MCH Efforts In California
+How Federal Title V Funds Complement State-Supported MCH Efforts

 As described in the previous section, Title V supports a wealth of activities in California.
-CDPH/MCAH also takes the lead in administering state and other federal funds that align with Title V to support key programs and initiatives to improve the health of moms, babies, children, adolescents, and families in California.
+CDPH/MCAH oversees the administration of state and federal funds that align with Title V, ensuring effective support for key programs and initiatives aimed at improving the health of mothers, babies, children, adolescents and families in California.

-CDPH/MCAH receives federal Maternal, Infant, and Early Childhood Home Visiting (MIECHV) funds and State General Funds to lead local home visiting programs across the state.
+CDPH/MCAH receives federal Maternal, Infant, and Early Childhood Home Visiting (MIECHV) funds and State General Funds to fund and support evidence-based and evidence-informed home visiting programs across the state through the California Home Visiting Program (CHVP).
+CHVP aims to uplift pregnant and newly parenting families by focusing on prevention and strength-based approaches to improve their social and health outcomes.

-CDPH/MCAH receive Family and Youth Services Bureau, Personal Responsibility Education Program (PREP) funds to support comprehensive sexual health education for youth.
-This program complements and aligns with Title V adolescent health goal and programs/initiatives.
+CDPH/MCAH receives Family and Youth Services Bureau, Personal Responsibility Education Program (PREP) funds to support comprehensive sexual health education for youth.
+This program complements and aligns with Title V adolescent health priority needs, programs and initiatives.

-CDPH/MCAH also receive federal funding Center for Disease Control and Prevention funding that aims to support the capacity for developing and implementing data-informed strategies to prevent pregnancy-related deaths and reduce disparities among disproportionately impacted populations.
-The grant supports with improving data availability and quality to better identify and characterize pregnancy-related deaths and related health inequities.
-The grant complements California's Title V and state funded surveillance efforts related to maternal morbidity and mortality.
+CDPH/MCAH receives federal Centers for Disease Control and Prevention funding to enhance the capacity for developing and implementing data-informed strategies to prevent pregnancy-related deaths and reduce disparities among disproportionately impacted populations.
+The grant supports improving data availability and quality to better identify and characterize pregnancy-related deaths and related health inequities.
+The grant complements California's Title V and state-funded surveillance efforts related to maternal morbidity and mortality.

-CDPH/MCAH is committed to responding with adaptability and dedication to meet the needs of the diverse MCAH populations across the state.
-The Title V Maternal and Child Health Block Grant provides core funding to California that helps MCAH to lead, fund, partner, and support activities to meet its mission.
+CDPH/MCAH is committed to responding with adaptability and dedication to meet the needs of the various MCAH populations across the state.
+The Title V Maternal and Child Health Block Grant provides core funding to California that helps MCAH lead, fund, partner and support activities to meet its mission.

 MCH Success Stories By Population Domain